-To ask the Secretary of State for Defence what alternatives there are to the European fighter aircraft in terms of British defence capability.
+To ask the Secretary of State for Defence if he will make a statement on the European fighter aircraft project.